zlKxrsan/MangaTranslator/README.md

 # 🗨️ ToonLingo

-**ToonLingo** is a web-based tool that allows users to upload Webtoons or comic images and get them automatically translated into another language.
+**ToonLingo** is a web-based tool that allows users to upload English Webtoon or comic images and automatically translate them into another language.
+(DE, FR, ES, PT-BR, PL, TR)

 It combines OCR, translation, and image processing to create a seamless Webtoon localization workflow.

 ---